 Best hotels in Echo Park / Silver Lake: Silver Lake Pool & Inn and just outside of Silverlake in Los feliz, Cara Hotel is a beautiful place to stay with a great restaurant and easy access to Hollywood and the East side.

 Hollywood is divided up into its own sub areas, with the two most notable being West Hollywood and what is known as just, “Hollywood,” and they couldn’t be more different from one another.
 West Hollywood, also known as WeHo is where you’ll find the trendy bars/clubs and restaurants, and is historically home to the LGBT community.
 (Though all different kinds of people live and hang out here.)
 The more west you are in West Hollywood, the nicer it becomes as it begins to border Beverly Hills.

 In the center of Hollywood you have the super touristy, slightly seedy, but never dull part of the city.
 (Probably where the name “Hollyweird” comes from.)
+You probably won’t spot any celebrities in Hollywood proper, but there’s a good chance you could in West Hollywood!
 North Hollywood, East Hollywood, and the Hollywood Hills also have some hidden gems of their own, but should probably be reserved for after you’ve spent more time in LA.
-(Except for the famous Mulholland Drive, a popular tourist attraction/highway in the hills with epic views and scenic lookout points.)
+(Except for the famous Mulholland Drive, a popular tourist attraction/highway in the hills above Hollywood with epic views and lookout points and is one of the best scenic drives in LA.)
 Here are all the bucket list things to do in Hollywood: